 Will you inspire and train the medics and healthcare professionals of the future?
 Our PGCert, PGDip and MSc in Medical Education introduce the principles of teaching, learning and assessing others.
-Modules are studied through online learning (distance learning) which includes live online teaching, seminar sessions, self-directed tasks and tutorial support.

 Why study with us

-- Our programme equips healthcare professionals with the knowledge and skills to build on their current educator experiences and explicitly enables use of these experiences within module assessments.
+- Our e-learning programme equips healthcare professionals with the knowledge and skills to build on their current educator experiences and explicitly enables use of these experiences within module assessments.

 Gallery01 / 04